ankitakotadiya/Data-Engineering-ML/Amazon EMR.md

 ### Prepare an application with input data for Amazon EMR
 The most common way to prepare an application for Amazon EMR is to upload the application and its input data to Amazon S3.
 Then, when you submit work to your cluster you specify the Amazon S3 locations for your script and data.
 ##### To prepare the example PySpark script for EMR
+1. Copy the example code below into a new file in your editor of choice.
+I have used Visual Studio Code.

 ```
 import argparse